proudcommerce/psWithdrawalForm/README.md

 Form for handling returns (withdrawal) of orders.
 Free module for OXID eshop 4.7, 4.8, 4.9 and 4.10.

 Features

 	Shop frontend view for withdrawal form
 	Sends email with all information to shop owner
 	Sends confirmation email to customer

 Installation

 	1. copy content from copy_this folder into your shop root
 	2. activate module psWithdrawalForm in shop admin
 	3. open form at yourshop.tld/?cl=psWithdrawalForm

+Tip: Use the [OXID module connector](https://github.com/OXIDprojects/OXID-Module-Connector) to install this module.

 SEO-URL